How To Transfer a Car Title in New York

 4. Odometer Disclosure Statement

-The seller will need to complete and submit an odometer disclosure statement.
-This is necessary if the vehicle was manufactured within or after 2011, with an average lifespan of 20 years or newer.
+The seller must complete and submit an odometer disclosure statement if the vehicle was manufactured within or after 2011.

 The disclosure statement must be completed at the back of the title certificate.
-A damage disclosure statement is necessary, and all parties involved in the signing and completion of the form must ensure that there are no alterations, erase or change.
+A damage disclosure statement is also necessary.

 5. Paying the necessary fees

-To finalize the process of transferring your title in New York, you should pay the necessary fees.
+To finalize the process, pay the necessary fees.
 New York has a title fee of $50, but this doesn’t cover registration fees, license plates, tax, and lots more.

 This process applies to vehicles with the model year 1973 or newer and the same with model 1972 or older.
 However, with a 1972 model car or older, you need to confirm that the registration document is clearly marked “transferable” in front.